The Local Offer See also: SENCo’s/SENDCo’s Annual Report to the Governors (below)

 - We will continue to buy new maths equipment for SEND provision.
 We applied for a charity bursary for maths equipment again.
 We bought new Addacus equipment as well as counting objects and number equipment for the Lower School.

-- Getting expert advice training from professionals e.g.
+- We are currently receiving expert advice training from professionals e.g.

 - Speech therapist (we are in contact with a speech therapist about this).
 We have been taking advice.